Invisalign® in Delta, BC

 Invisalign® is the most popular treatment for those who are looking for alternatives to braces.
 The Invisalign® aligners made of clear, BPA-free plastic are custom-fitted to your particular teeth and worn for about 22 hours a day over the course of a year or so (usually less time than metal braces).
 The teeth aligners work to gradually straighten your teeth over the course of the treatment.

 Invisalign® aligners are a comfortable, simple-to-maintain alternative to traditional metal braces, which can be uncomfortable, inconvenient, and a hassle to maintain.

-Unlike metal braces, Invisalign® is super easy to remove, so your aligners don’t get in the way of brushing/flossing or eating certain foods that you wouldn’t be able to eat with traditional braces.
+Unlike metal braces, Invisalign® aligners are super easy to remove, so they don’t get in the way of brushing/flossing or eating certain foods that you wouldn’t be able to eat with traditional braces.